How Germany violates conventions on disability rights | DW | 17.03.2021

 These workshops have existed in Germany in some form for over 50 years.
 But this month the European Union adopted a new disability strategy — which calls for the end of the workshops.

-"A whole spectrum of people work here, from those with learning difficulties to people with serious physical disabilities," managing director Dirk Gerstle explained, sitting in a spacious, sun-bathed room by the canal that serves as the facility's art workshop.
+"A whole spectrum of people work here, from those with learning difficulties to people with serious physical disabilities," managing director Dirk Gerstle said, sitting in a spacious, sunbathed room by the canal that serves as the facility's art workshop.

-The Berlin Workshop for People with Disabilities (BWB) is the German capital's largest, with some 1,600 employees, and is one of over 3,000 in Germany that altogether employ around 320,000 people.
+The BWB workshop is Berlin's largest, with some 1,600 employees, and is one of more than 3,000 in Germany that employ a total of about 320,000 people.

-The employees take on a large variety of work, including not only artisanal work, but metal- and woodwork, packaging confectionery and administrative tasks.
-Their experience is tailored depending on the nature of their disability.
+The employees take on a wide range of tasks, from artisanal labor to metal- and woodwork, packaging confectionery and administrative tasks tailored to their experience and ability.

-Gerstle is the first to admit that the workshops are not "inclusive" work spaces — by their very nature they separate disabled people from the open labor market.
-This contravenes the UN Convention for the Rights of Persons with Disabilities, which was ratified by Germany in 2008.
+Gerstle acknowledges that the workshops are not "inclusive" spaces — by their very nature they segregate people with disabilities from the rest of the workforce.
+This contravenes the UN Convention on the Rights of Persons with Disabilities, which was ratified by Germany in 2008.
 Article 27 requires signatories to "promote the acquisition by persons with disabilities of work experience in the open labor market."

-Member of the European Parliament Katrin Langensiepen, who helped sculpt the new EU disability strategy, said "EU member states are still failing to meet their obligations" to the UN convention by not banning workshops.
+By not banning workshops, "EU member states are still failing to meet their obligations," Katrin Langensiepen, a German Green and a member of the European Parliament who helped sculpt the bloc's new disability strategy, told DW in a statement.

-"The European Parliament has sent a clear signal against the segregation of people with disabilities," Langensiepen told DW in a statement after the vote.
+"The European Parliament has sent a clear signal against the segregation of people with disabilities," Langensiepen said in her statement.
 "Instead of promoting old systems that make people with disabilities invisible, we are advocating for strengthening social alternatives where people with and without disabilities work together."

-Katrin Langensiepen MEP, representative of the German Green Party, is the first woman with a visible disability to sit in the European Parliament

-Under the current German model, the primary purpose of the workshops is to integrate people with disabilities into other jobs.
-But in fact less than 1% manage this transition.
-Dirk Gerstle said that in a typical year at the BWB, 10 employees might achieve this, around 0.6% of his workforce.
+Under Germany's current model, the primary purpose of sheltered workshops is to integrate people with disabilities into other jobs.
+But in fact fewer than 1% or people manage this transition.
+In a typical year at the BWB, Gerstle said, 10 employees might move to other jobs, or about 0.6% of his workforce.

 One obstacle is the fact that the workshops have to operate as for-profit businesses.
 This means that in order to pay employees and exist under the legal framework, there are economic targets that have to be met.

-MEP Langensiepen pointed out that the natural result of this is "that workshops do not have an interest in letting the best workers move on."
-Those who are the most successful employees in the workshops may well be those who are best-prepared for integration into the primary labor market, but are also those who the workshops have the most to lose by letting go.
+Langensiepen said this meant that "workshops do not have an interest in letting the best workers move on."
+The most productive employees in the workshops may well be those who are best-prepared for integration into the primary labor market, but they are also those often the people whose labor the workshops might miss the most.

-Workshop managing director Gerstle acknowledged that "some, but not a majority" of staff members who lead groups of employees with disabilities are motivated by this business-like approach.
-He has seen instances where people interested in creating a profit do not encourage employees to spread their wings and leave the workshop for better-paying employment.
+Gerstle said some staff members — "but not a majority" — were motivated by this businesslike approach.
+He has seen instances when people focused on profits did not encourage employees to spread their wings and leave the workshop for better-paying employment.

 The other hefty critique aimed at the current system is how little the employees earn.
 Anne Gersdorff, who works for the disability rights NGO Sozialhelden (Social Heroes) described their income as "pocket money."

-The German federal working group for workshops has called for a rise to this hourly wage, but also explained in a statement to DW that comparisons with the minimum wage are not clear cut.
+The German federal working group for workshops has called for a rise to this hourly wage, but also wrote in a statement to DW that comparisons with the minimum wage are not clear-cut.

 "This income is supplemented by a publicly financed work promotion allowance.
-Work in workshops is not directly comparable with full-time employment, as the workshop provides other services such as occupational and physical therapy, speech therapy, and sports and cultural activities, which employees can also take advantage of during working hours," the working group said.
+Work in workshops is not directly comparable with full-time employment, as the workshop provides other services such as occupational and physical therapy, speech therapy, and sports and cultural activities, which employees can also take advantage of during working hours," according to the working group.

-"In addition, people with disabilities who have no other income apart from workshop pay receive state assistance for living expenses, e.g. subsidies for rent payments, care services, pension for reduced earning capacity and basic income support."
+"In addition, people with disabilities who have no other income apart from workshop pay receive state assistance for living expenses — e.g.. subsidies for rent payments, care services, pension for reduced earning capacity and basic income support," the statement said.

-But for campaigners like Gersdorff, this misses the point: disabled people should have the option to earn a wage on par with other people and not rely on the workshop scheme.
+Gersdorff and other campaigners say this misses the point: People with disabilities should have the option to earn a wage on par with other workers and not be forced to rely on sheltered workshops.

 "People with disabilities who want to follow individual inclusive paths have bureaucratic obstacles in their way if they try their luck in the open labor market," she said at a press conference.